 Sure — they still use apps.
 Mostly Facebook, Google Maps, and handful of others.
 As such, much of the demand for mobile app developers is concentrated in a few large employers.

-As of 2016, pretty much all development is web development.
+Pretty much all development is web development.
 Everything touches that big platform that is “the web.”
 And the next wave of devices that you’ll talk to around your home, and cars that pick your kids up from school — they’ll all be piped together using the web, too.

 You will undoubtedly hear people crack jokes at its expense.